It’s no wonder Clematis are often called the “Queen of all Vines”—with their dazzling blooms, they truly are the stars of any sunny perennial garden!

 Clematis are broken up into 3 different pruning classes and the label included with each Clematis plant should indicate which class they are.

 The pruning groups are divided as A,B, & C – or 1,2, & 3.
-Group A would be the same as Group 1, Group B the same as Group 2, and Group C the same as Group 3.
+Group A is the same as Group 1, Group B is the same as Group 2, and Group C is the same as Group 3.

 Let’s look at each Clematis Pruning Group individually: